GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqMiningLoop.md

 	- `Torq = TokenTorq * torq_factor`

-But we can't know what Torq is until we know what torq_gamble is:
+But we can't know what torq_factor is until we know what torq_gamble is:

-`torq_factor = (1/(1+e^(-ticks)) - 0.5) * torq_gamble * Daneel.expected_util` (variable placement needs checking)
+`torq_factor = (1/(1+e^(-ticks)) - 0.5) * torq_gamble * Daneel.expected_util`

 Well, you probably don't understand where that just came from.
-But that's ok, all you need to know for now is that it's a standard Sigmoid machine learning function, and that you need to know torq_gamble to calculate torq_factor.
+But that's ok, all you need to know for now is that it's a standard Sigmoid machine learning function, and that you need torq_gamble to calculate torq_factor.

 torq_gamble is a value agreed upon by the Enterprise and BidNet at the time of accepting the Bid for this BRLA.